-The main teaching material is presented on the blackboard or by beamer.
+The main teaching material is presented on the blackboard, by beamer or by video lectures.
 The central role of entanglement, providing cross-links between different topics, will be emphasized at each level.

 Lectures are supplemented by weekly problem sets, deepening the understanding of core concepts through concrete calculations.
 Solutions to the problem sets are discussed within the exercise classes.

 Participation in the exercise classes is strongly recommended, since the exercises offer thorough training in core conceptual and computational skills, thereby greatly aiding exam preparation.